-- upon the appointment of new members or the re-appointment of members to the Supervisory and Management Boards, consideration of the Policy on the Selection of Suitable Candidates for members of the Supervisory Board and, the Policy on the Selection of Suitable Candidates for members of the Management Board.
-The above applies mutatis mutandis upon the appointment and re-appointment of the Bank's senior management; - pre-definition of the conditions for the performance of each function, including the required profile of the members of the management body, even before they are appointed; - using recruitment pathways that attract a sufficiently wide range of different candidates; - if two candidates for the position of a member of the Management Board or a member of the Supervisory Board meet all the required tender criteria, and at the same time the target gender representation is not achieved in a certain body, a candidate of the underrepresented sex shall be selected; - in achieving the target representation of the Management Board, as well as by a predetermined replacement plan and by fulfilling another member of the Management Board, as defined by the Articles of Association of NLB; - consider the objectives of the diversity policy when assessing the collective suitability of management and supervisory bodies.
+- upon the appointment of new members or the re-appointment of members to the Management and Supervisory Boards, consideration of the Policy on the Selection of Suitable Candidates for members of the Supervisory Board and, the Policy on the Selection of Suitable Candidates for members of the Management Board.
+The above applies mutatis mutandis upon the appointment and re-appointment of the Bank's senior management; - pre-definition of the conditions for the performance of each function, including the required profile of the members of the Management Body, even before they are appointed; - using recruitment pathways that attract a sufficiently wide range of different candidates; - if two candidates for the position of a member of the Management Board or a member of the Supervisory Board meet all the required tender criteria, and at the same time the target gender representation is not achieved in a certain body, a candidate of the underrepresented sex shall be selected; - in achieving the target representation of the Management Board, as well as by a predetermined replacement plan and by fulfilling another member of the Management Board, as defined by the Articles of Association of NLB; - consider the objectives of the diversity policy when assessing the collective suitability of management and supervisory bodies.

-Table 18 - The structure of the Supervisory Board, Management Board, and senior management in NLB
+Table 18 - The structure of the Supervisory Board, Management Board, and senior management in the Bank

-ory Board NLB - jement of NLB inagement NLB

-2023 Plan for 2023 2023 Plan for 2023 2023 Plan for 2023

-Wide range of knowledge, skills and professional experience' High High High High High High

-International experience of the members in different areas Medium High Medium High Medium High Medium High Medium High Medium High

-Continuity of composition of the management body High High High High High High

-Personal integrity High High High High High High

-Geographical provenance Medium High Medium High Medium High Medium High Low Low

-20-30 0 0 0 0 0 0

-30-40 0 0 0 0 1 1

-Age structure 40-50 1 2 3 2 23 18

-50-60 5 5 3 4 14 16

-60+ 4 5 0 0 2 2

-Share of women 40% 42% 17% 17% 43% 45%
+Supervisory Board of NLB Senior Management of NLB 2024 Plan for 2024 2024 Plan for 2024 2024 Plan for 2024 Wide range of knowledge, skills and professional experience' High High High High High High International experience of the members in different areas Medium High Medium High Medium High Medium High Medium High Medium High Continuity of composition of the management body High High High High High High Personal integrity High High High High High High Geographical provenance Medium High Medium High Medium High Medium High Low Low 20-30 0 0 0 0 0 0 30-40 0 0 0 0 1 1 Age structure 40-50 2 2 2 2 24 18 50-60 5 5 4 4 18 16 60+ 5 5 0 0 2 2 Share of women 40% 42% 17% 30% 43% 45%